 We found that precarious migrants may face a broad range of barriers to COVID-19 vaccination access, particularly those with undocumented status and others who are not registered with primary healthcare services.
 Lack of trust in authorities was a key theme, as well as concerns around immigration checks or other unwanted questions from healthcare providers if they present for a COVID-19 vaccine.
-These concerns were often based on previous experiences of charging by the NHS, poor treatment by NHS staff and the current hostile political environment that has embedded immigration enforcement within public services such as the health system (through mechanisms such as data sharing), which have been previously well-documented as barriers in access to healthcare (16, 24).
-The UK government announced in early February that undocumented migrants can register with a GP to get a COVID-19 vaccine without facing immigration checks (36), however, no statements have been made around whether this may lead to data sharing or immigration enforcement in the future.
-Furthermore, none of the participants interviewed in this study postannouncement (n = 10; 8th February - 8th March 2021) were aware of this when directly asked, and several were unsure if the vaccines would be free, despite previous statements to this effect (29).
+These concerns were often based on previous experiences of charging by the NHS, poor treatment by NHS staff and the current hostile political environment that has embedded immigration enforcement within public services such as the health system (through mechanisms such as data sharing), which have been previously well-documented as barriers in access to healthcare (Nellums et al., 2018; Weller et al., 2019).
+The UK government announced in early February that undocumented migrants can register with a GP to get a COVID-19 vaccine without facing immigration checks (Wallis, 2021), however, no statements have been made around whether this may lead to data sharing or immigration enforcement in the future.
+Furthermore, none of the participants interviewed in this study postannouncement (n = 10; 8th February-8th March 2021) were aware of this when directly asked, and several were unsure if the vaccines would be free, despite previous statements to this effect (Public Health England, 2021).
 This suggests that current pathways used to disseminate such information are not effective in reaching their target audience, potentially due to language barriers.
-Doctors of the World have recently produced information sheets for migrants on the COVID-19 vaccine in 30 languages (37), however, only 6% of Governments in Council of Europe countries produced information on healthcare entitlement during the pandemic in common migrant languages, limiting information reach (38).
-There have been several recent initiatives to support marginalised groups access the COVID-19 vaccine, including mobile COVID-19 vaccination services targeting the homeless, who have recently been prioritised for the COVID-19 vaccination by the JCVI (39), and walk-in centres opening in community centres and places of worship, which could be replicated to engage groups such as undocumented migrants, refugees and asylum centres (40, 41).
-It is essential that vulnerable groups are made fully aware of such access points available to them, through collaborations with existing and trusted groups working in relevant communities, alongside scaling-up information campaigns to increase awareness of entitlement to register and use GP services (36).
+Doctors of the World have recently produced information sheets for migrants on the COVID-19 vaccine in 30 languages (Doctors of the World, 2021), however, only 6% of Governments in Council of Europe countries produced information on healthcare entitlement during the pandemic in common migrant languages, limiting information reach (Nezafat Maldonado et al., 2020).
+There have been several recent initiatives to support marginalised groups access the COVID-19 vaccine, including mobile COVID-19 vaccination services targeting the homeless, who have recently been prioritised for the COVID-19 vaccination by the JCVI (Public Health England, 2021), and walkin centres opening in community centres and places of worship, which could be replicated to engage groups such as undocumented migrants, refugees and asylum centres (Mohamoud, 2021; Nazeer, 2021).
+It is essential that vulnerable groups are made fully aware of such access points available to them, through collaborations with existing and trusted groups working in relevant communities, alongside scaling-up information campaigns to increase awareness of entitlement to register and use GP services (Wallis, 2021).
 As well as supporting COVID-19 vaccine uptake, this could leave a lasting, positive impact on access to healthcare and confidence in vaccination going forwards, as marginalised communities are encouraged by the vaccination programme to come forward and register with primary care services.